bernedom/SI/README.md

 -DCMAKE_INSTALL_PREFIX:PATH=${HOME}/SI-install
 ```

-The folder `example` contains a standalone sample program to check for succesful installation.
+The folder `test/installation-tests` contains a standalone sample program to check for succesful installation.

 #### Installing using `cpack`